jesskelsall/jessrising.com/content/blog/2023-02-25-adventure-week-7.md

 Glen Etive has no amenities, no businesses, no public toilets.
 Aside from the few houses and holiday lets, the main draw is the scenery.
 Many wild campers, both in tents and camper vans, revel in a stop along their journey through Glen Coe, and yet more pull in to passing places briefly for choice photos of the landscape.

 It was a real privilege to stay here for a week.
-The drive from the main road to our accommodation took 20 to 30 minutes each way, and it was hard not to get excited each time for it.
+The drive from the main road to our accommodation took 20 to 30 minutes each way, and it was hard not to get consistently excited for it.
 Each time I found new vantage points and ideas for photo scenes, realised on future trips.
 Once the first few days' rains departed, clear skies and the gift of an overnight snow flurry above the freezing level beckoned my camera to retake many of my photos.

 ## Accommodation